joeldg/bowhead/README.md

 # bowhead
-Console PHP trading bot boilerplate/framework
+a console PHP cryptocurrency trading bot boilerplate and framework -
--
 Written by Joel De Gan, 2017